lajbel/kanovel/learn/01 Basics.md

-## Kaboom 💥
+# Basics ⛳

-The first rule is that Kanovel is based on Kaboom, so we will start installing kaboom with `npm i kaboom@2000.2.8`
+KaNovel is too easy, but you need learn it first, don't worry, it's quite easy and fast.
+Here you will learn how to use KaNovel and start using the **Narration** in your novel

 ## Load Assets

-The second rule is to load assets, if you are using the Replit template, there will already be a couple of assets loaded in `loader`.
+The first rule is load assets, there will already be a couple of assets loaded in `loader`.

 ![image](images/DefaultAssets.png)